The JOMO Manifesto is based off of one-on-one conversations with the JOMO community - individuals all around the world

 We can only love so many people well.

 Let us be the ones who have joy; that choose love over fear.

 We question assumptions.
 We know wholeheartedly that we’re not going to solve the technology problem with more technology.
 We choose people over devices.
 Joy over fear.
 Empowerment over anxiety. #JOMO over #FOMO.

 Do these values resonate with you?
-Help us build a lasting OFFLINE movement around them.
-Become a JOMO patron and put your intention into the world.
+Become a $3/month JOMOcast patron and receive your own copy of the JOMO manifesto letterpress print.